Los Angeles to Newport Beach

 Even though no whales were sighted, we did have a great time watching the scores of playful dolphins and sleepy sea lions.

-Aside from the multitude of dolphins, the most intriguing moment was sailing through a dense fog in our search for a whale.
+We set sail from Dana Point in Laguna Beach and the weather on the water was cool.
+Aside from the multitude of dolphins racing our boat, the most memorable moment was sailing through a dense fog in our search for a whale.

 Mystical—in such a dark, dense mist it’s easy to imagine how sailors thought the sea was filled with monsters.